 Related Reading: The Different Types of Attraction And How To Recognize Them

 17 Signs You Might Be A Sapiosexual (Attracted To Intelligence)

-1. You seek deep conversations
+1. You seek deep and intellectual conversations

 3. You appreciate semantics

 Which is just a fancy way of saying that you’re a grammar nazi.
 In fact, people who identify as sapiosexual are more likely to tell people: